MathematicusLucian/Genome-Browser-UI/README.md

 6. **Client-side Rendering**: Next.js also supports client-side rendering for interactive pages.
 The `useEffect` hook is used to fetch data on the client side after the initial render.

-7. **API Integration**: The application integrates with the Genome Browser API to fetch genome data.
+7. **API Integration**: The application integrates with the GenomeSearch API to fetch genome data.
 API calls are made using the `fetch` API within `getStaticProps`, `getServerSideProps`, or `useEffect` depending on the rendering strategy.

 8. **State Management**: React's `useState` and `useEffect` hooks are used for managing local component state and side effects.
 For more complex state management, libraries like **Redux** (or, alternatively, **Context API**) can be integrated.